apvastava/CYBERFICTION/README.md

 # CYBERFICTION - Frontend

-CYBERFICTION is an innovative platform designed to explore the limitless possibilities of the metaverse.
-This project focuses on creating a decentralized community where users can engage, create, and share new values and experiences in a virtual world.
-The frontend is designed with modern web technologies and provides a smooth, interactive experience.
+Welcome to the **Cyberfiction** frontend project, a dynamic web experience that immerses users in the metaverse.
+This project is built using HTML, CSS, and JavaScript, and incorporates the Locomotive Scroll and GSAP libraries for smooth scrolling and animations.

 ## Table of Contents
 - [Features](#features)